garfinjm/pgcoe-sc2-test-site/docs/pages/start/index.md

 ## Submission options: Web Portal vs FTP API

 NCBI offers two primary pathways for submitting genomic data, each suited to different laboratory workflows and submission volumes.
 The NCBI [Submission Portal](https://submit.ncbi.nlm.nih.gov/) provides a user-friendly web interface that guides users through the submission process step-by-step with forms, wizards, and interactive validation.
 This approach is ideal for laboratories that are new to NCBI submission, submit data infrequently, or work with smaller batches of samples.
-The web portal allows users to upload files directly through their browser and provides immediate feedback on metadata formatting and submission status.
+The web portal allows users to upload files directly through their browser and provides immediate feedback on {metadata formatting and submission status.

 For laboratories with high-throughput sequencing operations, frequent submission schedules, or established bioinformatics pipelines, NCBI also supports programmatic submission via File Transfer Protocol (FTP) Secure FTP (SFTP) to their [submission server](https://sftp://sftp-private.ncbi.nlm.nih.gov).
 These methods enable automated workflows where metadata and sequence files can be prepared in standardized formats and submitted without human intervention, making it particularly attractive for high volume sequencing labs.
 Generally, the same set of submission files are required for FTP as with the web portal but need to be packaged in a specific way before uploading.

 Utilizing an SFTP-based pathway requires a one-time setup of a "Center Account" which functions like a Submission Group in the web portal but also provides credentials for accessing NCBI's FTP servers.
 Setting up a Center Account for the first time requires contacting NCBI by emailing [sra@ncbi.nlm.nih.gov](mailto:sra@ncbi.nlm.nih.gov).

 The choice between methods often depends on your laboratory's submission frequency and technical capacity.
 It is advised to start with the web portal to become familiar with NCBI's requirements and workflows, then to consider transitioning to FTP-based methods as your submission volume and automation needs grow.

+{: .note }
-Note that not all pathogens are accepted over FTP for GenBank submission.
+ Not all pathogens are accepted over FTP for GenBank submission.
 Some documentation and examples of XML/ZIP payloads and server responses for FTP submission are available in NCBI's [documentation](https://github.com/ncbi/submission-schema).